Actipro/WPF-Controls/Documentation/topics/licensing.md

 Just like when compiling on developer machines, build machines need to be able to locate license information, so that Visual Studio and/or MSBuild can embed it in your application.
 Therefore after licensing the product, it must be installed using the already-licensed option at least once on any build machine that will be compiling your application.
 This process installs the license information into the machine's registry.
 The install can be done with minimal options and can be uninstalled immediately after.
 The license information will remain in the machine's registry.

-This process is only necessary once per major/minor version (e.g. 2020.1).
+This process is only necessary once per major/minor version (e.g., 2020.1).
 It doesn't need to be repeated for maintenance releases.
 And it doesn't need to be done at all if you use the `RegisterLicense` call licensing option.

 We do not charge additional licensing fees for build machines.